 “Alone we can do so little; together we can do so much” – Helen Keller

 As enterprises seek to double down on AI as a key pillar in their transformation journeys, collaboration and reuse through an AI exchange will be key to preventing the reinvention of the wheel and possessing the ability to port AI assets between applications and organization silos.

 These AI assets span everything; from training data that has been cleansed and normalized, to models that have been genericized such that they are rapidly localized to a given industry, enterprise and use case on hand.
 In effect, once the barriers surrounding AI reusability are addressed, AI will become the new vehicle of collaboration between organizations small and large, without data ever having to change hands.

 To field a practical example, consider a facial recognition model that can readily spot human faces.
 However, the model cannot pick human faces in helmets.
 Rather than train a model to now recognize human faces in helmets from scratch, the facial recognition model can be repurposed and localized, to recognize faces in helmets at a fraction of the computer resources and time.

 Sunlight on the horizon

-Here’s the great news: the industry is slowly but surely formalizing various avenues that enable such reuse and facilitate collaboration.
+Here’s the great news: the industry is slowly but surely formalizing this idea around an AI exchange with various avenues that enable such reuse and facilitate collaboration.
 Needless to mention is that terms like collaboration and reuse raise the elephant in the room – security.

 What if someone out there is able to reverse engineer the training data the model trained on, simply by observing the model’s outputs through repeated runs?
 And should the model itself be compromised, is it possible to infer the training data from the models weights?
 The training data after all, may represent actual customer data that the model observed.